drummonds/ptouch-goprint/README.md

 	}

 	// Print each image
-	for i, imgPath := range images {
+	autoCut := true // Set to true to cut after each label, false for chain mode for i, imgPath := range images {
 		img, err := loadPNG(imgPath)
 		if err != nil {